 Huawei Watch 3 release date and price

 The Huawei Watch 2 was announced at MWC 2017 and went on sale in April 2017 so at one stage we thought we may see the Huawei Watch 3 at MWC 2018 or alongside the P20, but it didn't show up.

-Plus, not much has changed in terms of Android Wear hardware and software since the launch of the Huawei Watch 2.
+Plus, not much has changed in terms of Wear OS hardware and software since the launch of the Huawei Watch 2.
 We’re still on Android Wear 2 (albeit renamed to Wear OS) which the Watch 2 was one of the first to use, and the Snapdragon Wear 2100 chipset is still the chip of choice for wearables, so Huawei might wait until the next big change in the space to launch a new wearable.

 Whenever the Huawei Watch 3 does launch it will probably be a high-end, expensive device.
 There aren’t any price rumors yet, but the Huawei Watch 2 started at £329 ($299, AU$450) when it first arrived, so the Watch 3 might have a similar price tag.

 Huawei Watch 3 news and rumors

-There’s very little in the way of Huawei Watch 3 news and rumors so far.
-In fact, all we’ve really come across is some Huawei patents.
+There’s very little in the way of Huawei Watch 3 news and rumors so far, but there are a few key stories you'll want to know about.

 Another patent shows a watch with sensors that can recognize gestures made on the back of your hand, so you could for example make the shape of a letter and have it appear on the screen, allowing you to more easily write things using your smartwatch.